lacson1/clinicconnect-2/replit.md

 - Comprehensive patient communication and data management system

 ## Recent Changes
-**June 13, 2025 - Authentication System Fully Resolved**
+**June 13, 2025 - Complete Migration to Session-Based Authentication**
-- Fixed user creation authentication across all components (user-management.tsx, user-management-enhanced.tsx)
+- Successfully migrated from JWT token-based to session-based authentication system
-- Updated API calls to use proper `apiRequest` function with correct parameter order (url, method, data)
+- Updated server authentication middleware to use express-session with secure database storage
-- Corrected authentication method from cookie-based to JWT token-based approach
-- Applied fixes to create, update, and delete user mutations for consistent authentication
-- Note: Authentication token expires and users need to log back in periodically for security
+- Modified frontend AuthContext to work with session cookies instead of localStorage tokens
+- Fixed queryClient to use credentials: 'include' for automatic session management
+- Updated user management page with proper TypeScript types and authentication flow
+- All authentication now handled automatically via HTTP-only cookies for enhanced security

 **Previous Achievements:**
 - Enhanced blood test dashboard with comprehensive 4-tab interface and interactive trend analysis